atreyasha/mv-temporal-rgan/src/obj/spec_norm/README.md

 https://github.com/IShengFang/SpectralNormalizationKeras

-### Citation
+### Reference

-Below is the BibTeX citation for the paper in which the above-mentioned code was developed.
+Below is the BibTeX entry for the paper in which the above-mentioned code was developed.

 ```
 @misc{miyato2018spectral,